 The application will then guide you through the rest of the parts until your application is complete.
 Please review your application before submitting to make sure the information you've given us is complete and accurate.
 References, standardized test scores and transcripts are not required for non-degree applicants for General Study.

 A non-refundable application fee of $25, payable by check or credit card, is required.
 If you choose to pay by check your application will not be processed for enrollment until the check arrives.
 This fee is waived for:

 - GW alumni (those holding a GW degree or graduate certificate)

 - U.S. military personnel who have been on active duty within three years of submitting their application for admission

-Create a GW NetID and GW Email Account
+Create a GW UserID and GW Email Account

-Once your confirmation email arrives use the GW student ID, or GWID, provided to create your GW NetID and GW e-mail account.
-The NetID is required to access GW systems, and the GW e-mail will be the address to which the GW sends all official communications, including your student e-bill.
+Once your confirmation email arrives use the GW student ID, or GWID, provided to create your GW UserID and GW e-mail account.
+The UserID is required to access GW systems, and the GW e-mail will be the address to which the GW sends all official communications, including your student e-bill.